getCUJO/QoOID/draft-ietf-ippm-qoo.md

 Using this scenario, one can first establish a baseline under excellent network conditions.
 Network conditions can then be gradually worsened by adding delay or packet loss or decreasing network capacity until the application no longer performs optimally.
 The corresponding network conditions identify the minimal requirements for optimal performance (ROP).
-Continuously adding network Quality Attenuation until the application fails completely eventually yields the network conditions at the point of unacceptable performance (CPUP).
+Continuing to worsen the network conditions until the application fails completely eventually yields the network conditions at the point of unacceptable performance (CPUP).

 Note that different users may have different tolerance levels for application